benjaminfayaz/sherlock-deno-web/README.md

 This project is a web client for the deno implementation of the [sherlock project](https://github.com/sherlock-project/sherlock), unsurpsingly named [sherlock-deno](https://github.com/checkerschaf/sherlock-deno).

+The only necessary change that had to be done in the [sherlock-deno repository](https://github.com/checkerschaf/sherlock-deno) was [this PR](https://github.com/checkerschaf/sherlock-deno/pull/8).

 ## Local Development
 Since we fetch the site results directly in the browser, we need to avoid CORS via a CORS Proxy.
 You can use any desired CORS proxy but in this case we are using the [cors-anywhere](https://github.com/Rob--W/cors-anywhere) project.